massalabs/massa/docs/technical-doc/vm-ledger-interaction.rst

 **Active execution requests**

-Whenever the SCE tells the VM to execute an active block or active miss at slot S (see the [VM block feed specification](vm-block-feed)), the corresponding execution step is executed by the VM and the state changes caused by the execution are compiled into a `StepHistoryItem` and added to the `step_history`.
+Whenever the SCE tells the VM to execute an active block or active miss at slot S, the corresponding execution step is executed by the VM and the state changes caused by the execution are compiled into a `StepHistoryItem` and added to the `step_history`.

 The detailed algorithm is the following:
 * get the execution context ready by resetting `ledger_step.caused_changes` and computing `ledger_step.cumulative_history_changes` based on the `step_history`